-- Precluded from seeing his or her child by a court order;
+- They are precluded from seeing their child by a court order.

-- In the Armed Services and stationed away from the child;
+- They are in the Armed Services and stationed away from the child.

 If your grandchild was living with you for an extended period of time and recently was removed from your home by the custodial parent, you may also be able to seek visitation.
 Our West Virginia grandparents’ rights attorneys will work hard to demonstrate that it is your right and in the best interests of your children to allow visitation.